-Communities strive to bring together providers to collaboratively support individuals and families, as they seek services through a number of different doors.
-While relationship-building and protocols can boost coordination efforts, No Wrong Door offers a unique electronic tool that literally links these partners together, enabling them to securely share personal information, with consent, in order to expedite access to services and supports.
+Communities collaborate to support each individual as they enter the support system through different doors.
+No Wrong Door offers a unique electronic tool to build on local relationships and protocols, enable providers to work together and securely share personal information, with consent, to help expedite access to services and supports.